bingeboy/dotfiles/README.md

 dotfiles
 ========

-Here are my current dotfiles.
+Here are my dotfiles.
 Warning use are your own risk.
-I've taken modified these throught the years.

 ###Some Config Settings I run
 ```